 Re-home or Donate Good Quality Items

-Re-home good quality items or goods that need minor repairs for free, or sell them online.
-Try advertising online through Facebook Marketplace, Good Karma Network, Gumtree, Trading Post, eBay or freecycle.
+You could also try advertising online through Facebook Marketplace, Good Karma Network, Gumtree, Trading Post, eBay or freecycle.

 Unwanted bicycles and bicycle parts can be donated to WeCycle - a volunteer-run community bikeshed in Northcote.
 Donated bicycles are refurbished and re-homed to people who need them.
 For more information on donating bicycles visit the WeCycle website here.

 Unwanted baby and children's accessories and toys in good condition can be donated to Big Group Hug for re-homing.
 Find more information on what is accepted and how to donate here.

 You can also donate in store to local op shops in Darebin – find your local store on our Darebin Op Shop guide map or on the Sustainable Darebin Map.
 The funds raised from selling your second-hand items help improve social outcomes and support people who experience disadvantage.
 Ensure your items are in good condition.
 Please note that some op shops may be closed during the COVID-19 Pandemic.
 If you have items to donate please phone ahead to ensure the store is open and you can donate responsibly.
 You can also save your donations for when stores reopen or check if they have a donation bin available.